-Etsy, is an eCommerce marketplace which sells handmade and antique articles peer-to-peer (P2P), is one of the most fascinating examples of an established marketplace.
+Etsy, is an eCommerce marketplace that sells handmade and antique articles peer-to-peer (P2P), it is one of the most fascinating examples of an established marketplace.

-In its niche, Etsy has already gained the number one position out beating the rest of its competition.
-Millions of people visit https:/www.etsy.com around the world to buy handcrafted shoes, exclusive furnishings, antique clothes etc. Revenue from Etsy contributed to $441 million in 2017.
+In its niche, Etsy has already gained the number one position beating the rest of its competition.
+Millions of people visit etsy.com around the world to buy handcrafted shoes, exclusive furnishings, antique clothes, etc. Revenue from Etsy contributed to $441 million in 2017.

-But before we dive into the secrets, let’s first under what the secrets are about.
+But before we dive into the secrets, let’s first understand what the secrets are about.

-Before you stand an online marketplace like Etsy, you should fully understand what an online marketplace is and how do they work.
+Before you start an online marketplace like Etsy, you should fully understand what an online marketplace is and how do they work.

 What Is An Online Marketplace?